grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 2. The product name is not enough to differentiate a product.
 For example, a notebook manufacturers have the same models of notebooks in different configurations (e.g. different amount of RAM or different processor models inside).
 So each product will receive additional identifier that will have to be taken into account during comparisons.
 3. In order to support customers from different countries, new currencies must be supported.

-These changes are a horror to make.
+In current situation, these changes are a really painful to make.
 Why?
-It's because we're coupled in multiple places to a particular implementation of product name (string) and a particular implementation of money (decimal).
+It's because we used primitive types to represent the things that would need to change, which means we're coupled in multiple places to a particular implementation of product name (`string`) and a particular implementation of money (e.g. `decimal`).
 This wouldn't be so bad, if not for the fact that we're coupled to implementation we cannot change!

+Are we sentnced to live with issues like that in our code and cannot do anything about it?
+Let's find out by exploring the options we have.

 From now on, let's put the money concept aside and focus only on the product name, as both name and price are similar cases with similar solutions, so it's sufficient for us to consider just one of them.

-### What options do we have?
+### What options do we have to address product name changes?

-So, what choice do we have now?
-In order to support new requirements, we have to find all places where we use the product name and price and make the same change (and, by the way, an IDE will not help us much in this search, because we would be searching for all the occurences of type `string`).
+In order to support new requirements, we have to find all places where we use the product name (by the way, an IDE will not help us much in this search, because we would be searching for all the occurences of type `string`) and make the same change.
 Every time we need to do something like this (i.e. we have to make the same change in multiple places an there is a non-zero possibility we'll miss at least one of those places), it means that we have introduced redundancy.
+Remember?
+We talked about redundancy when discussing factories and mentioned that redundancy is about conceptual duplication that forces us to make the same change (not literally, but conceptually) in several places.

-There are multiple ways to approach this redundancy.
+Thankfully, there are multiple ways to approach this redundancy.
+Some of them are better and some are worse[^everydecisionistradeoff].

 #### Option one - just modify the implementation in all places

-This option is about leaving the redundancy where it is and making the change in all places, hoping for the best.
+This option is about leaving the redundancy where it is and just making the change in all places, hoping that this is the last time we change anything related to product name.

 So let's say we want to add comparison with letter case ignored.
 Using this option would lead us to find all places where we do something like this: